The Big Give 2023

 From death to life:

-A story from past year’s event: a man had brought his taco’d wheel to see it could be brought back to service.
+A story from past event: a man had brought his taco’d wheel to see if it could be brought back to service.
 Despite valiant efforts, the rim had sustained too much damage to be trued back into shape, and even if that could be done, the spoke tensions would have been all over the place, resulting in a wheel that was just waiting to collapse (and possibly cause an accident!).
 But by coincidence – we believe providence – there was another client who had a flat tire that happened to be in need of a tube that was the exact size as on the taco’d wheel.
 The man gladly gave the tire and tube off his damaged wheel so that the other client could have their bike up and running again!
 It wasn’t quite an organ transplant, but close!
 Both walked away (or rode away for the latter) with a happy ending!

 HOW DO I SIGN UP?